Simple Nonprofit Operations

 The Method

-A careful path from conversation to pilot.
+A simple path from messy input to useful output.

 01